codetriplett/stew/README.md

 ```

 ## Layouts
-This library allows you to define your components declaratively, similar to libraries like React, except layouts are completely defined using arrays, objects, and strings.
+This library allows you to define your components declaratively, similar to libraries like React, except layouts are defined using arrays, objects, and strings.
 Functions can also be used in place of any of these to make a section of your layout dynamic, updating automatically in response to state changes.
 Nullish and boolean false values will be ignored, and boolean true will maintain whatever existed previously.

 ```js
 'Hello World' // text node